About Us Contact Shop

 Something about Irish potato pancakes being fried in browned butter sounds ridiculously good!

-Quick Notes About Recipe:
+Quick Notes About This Recipe:

-• Prep time is 10 minutes
+• Prep time is only 10 minutes

 • The cook time is also just 10 minutes, which means you’ll be eating pretty quick!